 Larimer OEM, in coordination with the Damage Assessment Team Leads from the Assessor's Office and Building Department will determine when the final assessment is complete within the Larimer DA Tool and set a date for all data to be frozen as of that time.
-From that point forward, all departments will utilize day-to-day operations to collect new data.
+From that point forward, all departments/divisions will utilize day-to-day operations to collect new data.

 Copies of final damage assessment reports, maps, and information will be made available to the public as requested.
-Care should be given with respect to the disbursal of private citizen information.
+Care should be given with respect to the disbursal of private citizen information such as contact information, insurance, etc.